 No matter how careful you are, injuries happen in the workplace.
-In the first three months of 2021 alone, more than 18,000 Workers’ Comp claims were filed in South Carolina.
+In the first three months of 2021 alone, more than 18,000 Workers’ Compensation claims were filed in South Carolina.

 It’s important to understand the basics of Workers’ Compensation so that you can take the proper steps to increase your chances of being approved for coverage in the event of an injury at work.